nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Delete a NOK from a participant

-   1. Prerequisite: At least 1 participant in the participant list, and the first participant has at least 1 NOK.
+   1. Prerequisite: At least one participant is in the participant list, and the first participant has at least one NOK.

    2. Test case: `deleteNok 1 1`<br>
       Expected: The first NOK of the first participant is removed.
 Details of the action are shown in the status message.